rferreira/jujube/Readme.md

 }
 ```

 Like what you see here?
-Then consider [saying thanks to the Apache Software Foundation](https://donate.apache.org) or buying [Oleg Kalnichevski](https://github.com/ok2c) a coffee.
+Then consider [saying thanks to the Apache Software Foundation](https://donate.apache.org) or buying [Oleg Kalnichevski](https://github.com/ok2c) a beverage.